The Vegan Lunchbox

 The flapjacks will be soft when they come out of the microwave, but will firm up more as they cool.

-For more microwave sweet treats, check out my mug cake recipes over at my other blog Tinned Tomatoes, or try this microwave apple crumble here in the lunchbox.
+For more microwave sweet treats, check out my Mug Cake Recipes over at my other blog Tinned Tomatoes, or try this Microwave Apple Crumble here in the lunchbox.

 I am sure you will have a few ideas too!

-💭 How to store them
+💭 How to Store Flapjacks

 Once cool, you can store the cut oat bars in an airtight container.